 Foam Rolling Basics for Primed Muscles and Better Recovery

-You reach into your closet and grab your favorite shirt — but there's a problem.
-It's wrinkled.
-In fact, it's so wrinkled it fits short.
+You reach into your closet and grab your favorite shirt — but there’s a problem.
+It’s wrinkled.
+In fact, it’s so wrinkled it fits short.
 You tug at it as a quick fix but to no avail.
-You finally reach for the iron and, five minutes later, your shirt is wrinkle-free and ready for the day ahead.
+Finally, you reach for the iron, and five minutes later, your shirt is wrinkle-free and ready for the day ahead.
+Just like ironing out the wrinkles in your shirt, learning foam rolling basics can help you smooth out the tight spots and tension in your muscles, leaving your body primed and ready for whatever the day—or your workout—throws your way.

 Your muscles are a lot like your shirt — you need to iron out the wrinkles so that they’re always in prime shape.
 These “muscular wrinkles,” typically known as knots, are actually irritated or inflamed muscle tissue resulting from overuse, lack of use, dysfunctional movements, or direct injury.
 Left untreated, knots can reduce the elasticity of your muscles and lead to altered muscular control and muscle imbalance.
 To restore your muscles to their optimal state, grab a foam roller and follow this guide.
 Roll before your next workout to ensure that muscles are loose and ready to be worked or after to help with recovery.